richelbilderbeek/babette_article/response_letter/response_letter.md

 >
 > Huw Ogilvie

-We would like to thank Ogilvie for his constructive feedback, that improved the manuscript in ways that will make it more useful for more readers.
+We would like to thank Huw Ogilvie for his constructive feedback, that improved the manuscript in ways that will make it more useful for more readers.

 # Reviewer: 2